 Program Admission Requirements

-All Applicants must take the Graduate Record Exam (except as noted below) or an equivalent taken within five years preceding application unless noted as exceptions and must meet the following criteria:
+All applicants must take the Graduate Record Exam (GRE) or have taken an equivalent admissions examination within the five years preceding application and must meet the following criteria.

+Equivalent exams include the GMAT, MCAT, DAT or PCAT.

+LSAT is not accepted in lieu of the GRE.

+Although there are no required minimum scores, the applicant’s GRE score will be compared to the applicant pool and the national GRE norms.

+Applicants who have a terminal degrees such as the PhD, ScD or EdD, and those with advanced professional degrees (MD, DDS, DO, DVM, JD, PharmD, DPT) from accredited institutions and who are individually licensed in the United States in their profession may request to waive the GRE (http://health.usf.edu/publichealth/pdf/GRE%20Waiver.pdf).
+The GRE waiver is not automatic and must be approved by the College of Public Health.

 Earned an undergraduate degree from an accredited institution;

 Earned a “B” average (3.0 on a 4 point scale) or better in all work attempted while registered as an upper division student working toward a baccalaureate degree

-Graduate Record Examination (GRE) preferred minimum: 44th verbal percentile, 25th qualitative percentile.**

-In lieu of the GRE, only applicants to the Department of Health Policy and Management may submit a preferred GMAT score of 500 for the M.P.H.

-An MCAT score may be submitted in lieu of the GRE.
-A mean of 8 is preferred.
-The Department of Epidemiology and Biostatistics does not permit the substitution of the MCAT for the GRE.

-Applicants admitted to the M.H.A. or M.P.H. concentration in the Department of Health Policy and Management (HPM) who have a score on the GRE Verbal or Analytical Writing test which is below the 40th percentile may be required to take REA 2105–Critical Reading and Writing–or an equivalent English composition course, during the first semester of enrollment, with a grade of “B” or better in the course.
+Applicants admitted to the M.H.A. program in the Department of Health Policy and Management (HPM) who have a score on the GRE Verbal or Analytical Writing test which is below the 40th percentile may be required to take REA 2105–Critical Reading and Writing–or an equivalent English composition course, during the first semester of enrollment, with a grade of “B” or better in the course.

 Meeting of these criteria per se shall not be the only basis for admission.

-** Some Department concentration areas prefer a higher GRE subscores.
-Health Care Organization and Management; Public Health Policies and Programs; Public Health Administration: Minimum GPA of 3.0 upper division undergraduate AND Preferred GRE of 50th percentile on Verbal and 50th percentile on Quantitative.

 DEGREE PROGRAM REQUIREMENTS